 It all began with my colleague and talented designed Li Zeng.
 She asked one day if I’d be interested in collaborating on a project that combined entrepreneurship and illustration.
 It’s form factor, she didn’t quite know, but she had some ideas.
 She suggested a coffee table book, a daily calendar with inspirational quotes, and a whole list of potential products.
 I wasn’t quite sold until she said “picture book,” and then it just hit me.
 This was it.
 I had been trying to figure out the perfect format to introduce young kids (4-10 years old) to the concept of entrepreneurship — it was only then when it all came together.

-Six months later, we were launching a Kickstarter campaign that would enable us to pre-sell 1,200 books and crowdfund more than $20,000 in 30 days for our series: Entrepreneur Kid, a four-book series about real kids with real businesses.
+Six months later, we were launching a Kickstarter campaign that would enable us to pre-sell 1,200 books and crowdfund more than $20,000 in 30 days for our series: Little Launchers, a four-book series about real kids with real businesses.